Best Backpacking Trips in Washington

 The layout of the Rampart Lakes is something special, providing intimate campsites, mountain vistas, epic sunrises and lots of opportunities to swim.
 Its a great place to set up a tent and spend a few days.

-After you set up your tent, you can make a an afternoon out of a hike to Alta Mountain.
+Bonus: You can make a an afternoon out of a hike to Alta Mountain.
 From Rampart Lakes, follow the unmarked but well-worn path that ascends steeply towards the summit.
 The climb is demanding, but the panoramic views from the top are INCREDIBLE.
-From the summit of Alta Mountain, you’ll enjoy 360-degree vistas of the Alpine Lakes Wilderness, and highlights include views of Mount Rainier, Mount Stuart, and the Central Cascades.
+From the summit of Alta Mountain, you’ll enjoy 360-degree vistas of the Alpine Lakes Wilderness.

 Rampart Lakes Practical Trail Info: